Joe Ofahengaue: 2017

 Ofahengaue had to appear in court in April after he was caught on CCTV footage cheating in a game of poker at the Treasury Casino by slipping a $100 chip under a $15 chip while the dealer was looking away and later copped a $400 fine with no conviction of fraud.

 In round 8 against the South Sydney Rabbitohs, Ofahengaue made his return to the Broncos top squad, playing off the interchange bench in the 25-24 win at ANZ Stadium.
 On 8 May 2017, Ofahengaue played for Tonga against Fiji in a Pacific Test, starting at lock in the 26-24 win at Campbelltown Stadium.
 On 19 June 2017, Ofahengaue extended his contract with the Broncos to the end of the 2019 season.
 Ofahengaue finished the 2017 NRL season with him playing in 16 matches and scoring 1 try for the Broncos.
 On 5 October 2017, Ofahengaue was selected in the 24-man Tonga squad for the 2017 Rugby League World Cup.
 Ofahengaue only played in one match in the tournament which was against Lebanon, starting at prop in the 24-22 win at AMI Stadium in Christchurch.

 2018

 After showing some powerhouse performances in the earlier rounds of the season, Ofahengaue skyrocketed in contention for the Queensland Maroons as an interchange option but instead stuck with Tonga for the time being.
 Y On 23 June 2018, Ofahengaue was selected for Tonga to play in the 2018 Pacific test against Samoa, playing off the interchange bench in the 38-22 win at Campbelltown Stadium.
 Ofahengaue finished his best season up to date in the 2018 NRL season with him playing in 24 matches and scoring 3 tries.
-On 20 October 2018, Ofahengaue was selected for Tonga to play in their historical first test against Australia, playing off the interchange bench in the 34-16 loss at Mt Smart Stadium.
+On 20 October 2018, Ofahengaue was selected for Tonga to play in their first ever test against Australia, playing off the interchange bench in the 34-16 loss at Mt Smart Stadium.